 So for this particular aspect of comedy timing, it will be the experience of the comedian to make adjustments as needed on an audience by audience basis (which is directly influenced by the experience level of the comedian with a wide variety of audiences).

 Still other aspects of comedy timing lie in the structure and delivery of the stand-up comedy material itself.
+For example, if your comedy material is “written” for a reader and recited as such, that alone will affect a comedian’s timing because:

 Here are the important things you should take away from this article: